 Rich Snippets

 Rich snippets are Google’s way of spicing up the search results.
 Rich snippets help users find answers before they even make their first click.
 Since the debut of rich snippets in 2009, we’ve seen them introduce breadcrumbs, recipes, review ratings, videos, and many more different types of snippets.
-As Google invents new snippets, webmasters will have to double their efforts to ensure they’re putting structured data on the right pages to get them featured as rich snippets.
+As Google invents new snippets, web admins must double their efforts to ensure they’re putting structured data on the right pages to get them featured as rich snippets.

-We expect to see snippets more tuned to mobile users and the immediacy they crave.
-Maybe they’ll have an eye-catching design, or will be placed just right for maximum clickability.
-No matter what form they end up taking, be sure to stay on top of your structured data to take advantage of them when they come up.
+We expect snippets more tuned to mobile users and the immediacy they crave.
+Maybe they’ll have an eye-catching design or be placed just right for maximum clickability.
+No matter what form they take, stay on top of your structured data to take advantage of them when they arise.

 Go Mobile or… You Get the Idea